IIEST, Shibpur: Institute-Industry partnership

-In April 2017 an MoU was signed between the Institute and Indian Paint Association for Masters Programme in Coating Sciences & Technology from the academic session 201 also Joint research projects would also be undertaken.
-In October 2020 MoU signed between The Institute and IBM for collaboration on research development of learning content, software, faculty training.
+In April 2017, an MoU was signed between the Institute and the Indian Paint Association for a Master's Programme in Coating Sciences & Technology from the academic session 2017.
+Joint research projects would also be undertaken.
+In October 2020, an MoU was signed between the Institute and IBM for collaboration on research, development of learning content, software, and faculty training.

-To promote research and innovation particularly in Micro, Small and Medium Enterprises sector in state of West Bengal A collaboration MoU has been signed between The institute and state based advocacy group Bengal Chamber of Commerce and Industry at The Bengal Chamber Premises.
+To promote research and innovation, particularly in the Micro, Small and Medium Enterprises sector in the state of West Bengal, a collaboration MoU was signed between the institute and the state-based advocacy group Bengal Chamber of Commerce and Industry at the Bengal Chamber Premises.